 Writes the content of the photo image photo to the device identified by devid which must be an open loopback video device.
-The format written corresponds to RGB4 (see below) with the photo's dimensions.
-No color space conversion and no scaling takes place.
+The format written is either RGB4, YUYV, or GREY with the photo's dimensions depending on which format is detected for the output path of the loopback device.